(These are excerpts from my book "Intelligence is not Artificial")

 It is debatable whether, as argued by Christof Teuscher in his book "Turing's Connectionism" (2001), Turing truly predated neural networks (as well as genetic algorithms) in an unpublished 1948 paper, now known as "Intelligent Machinery", that was about "unorganized machines", i.e. random Boolean networks.

 The Perceptron, first implemented in software in 1958 on the Weather Bureau's IBM 704 and then custom-built in hardware at Cornell Aeronautical Laboratory, was the first trainable neural network (called "single-layer" even though it had two layers of neurons).
-The activation function was the same binary function (the "step function") used by the McCulloch-Pitts neuron but it had a learning rule (an algorithm for changing the weights).
+The activation function was the same binary function (the "step function") used by the McCulloch-Pitts neuron but it had a learning rule (an algorithm for changing the weights, which was based on the errors that it made).

 Its application was to separate data in two groups.